aparx/bukkit-gui/README.md

                 .fill(Material.RED_STAINED_GLASS_PANE)
                 .set(parent.getArea().center(), Material.REDSTONE)
                 .getView())
+            // you can update the placeholder for when there's no pagination item
+            // .setPlaceholder(InventoryItemFactory.cancel(Material.GRAY_STAINED_GLASS_PANE))
             // you can even update the pagination items if you want to
             // .setItem(PaginationItemType.PREVIOUS_PAGE, ...)
             // .setItem(PaginationItemType.NEXT_PAGE, ...)